30 Oct Follow Fire Safety Precautions for a Safe Halloween

-It’s that time of year again, Halloween is almost here!
-Pumpkins are being carved, spooky decor is appearing all over the neighborhood, and costumes are getting their last minute touches.
+Halloween is almost here!
+Pumpkins are being carved, spooky decor is appearing all over the neighborhood, and costumes are getting last-minute touches.
 These are just a few of the fall traditions that we look forward to every year.

 Unfortunately, these Halloween symbols and activities can also present lurking fire risks that have the potential to become truly scary.
-But by planning ahead, you can help make this Halloween a fire-safe one.
-Taking simple fire safety precautions like keeping decorations far away from open flames and using battery-operated candles or glow-sticks in jack-o-lanterns can help ensure your holiday remains festive and fun!
+But by planning ahead you can help make this Halloween a fire-safe one.
+Taking simple fire safety precautions like keeping decorations far away from open flames and using battery-operated candles or glow-sticks inside of jack-o-lanterns can help ensure your holiday remains festive and fun!

 “Halloween brings out the creativity in people of all ages.
 Children enjoy dressing up and going door-to-door collecting candy, and adults go all out decorating their homes with spooky accents,” said Lorraine Carli, NFPA’s vice president of Outreach and Advocacy.
 “The festivities, however, can be dampened if the proper safety measures are not put in place ahead of time and while out canvassing the neighborhood for treats.”

-To make sure you have a spooky and safe Halloween, follow these tips from the National Fire Protection Association (NFPA):
+To make sure you have a safe Halloween, follow these tips from the National Fire Protection Association (NFPA):

 • When choosing a costume, stay away from long trailing fabric.
 If your child is wearing a mask, make sure the eye holes are large enough so he or she can see out.

-• Use a battery-operated candle or glow-stick in jack-o-lanterns.
+• Use a battery-operated candle or glow-stick inside jack-o-lanterns.

 • Remember to keep exits clear of decorations, so nothing blocks escape routes.